elesto-dao/elesto/docs/README.md

 ### Research paper

-For more information on the research behind the Elesto protocol, see the Elesto research paper:
+For more information on the research behind the Elesto protocol, see the Cosmos Cash research paper:

 [Cosmos Cash: Investigation into EU regulations affecting E-Money tokens](https://drive.google.com/file/d/1zmEyA8kA0uAIRGDKxYElOKvjtz4f_Ep5/view)